KxSystems/docs-v1/docs/learn.md

 : Download a set of scripts to build and run queries against a large on-disk database.
 The dataset is from an imaginary smart-meter network.
 It includes a basic HTML5 Business Intelligence tool which queries the database directly.

 [Introduction to kdb+](http://code.kx.com/q4m3/14_Introduction_to_Kdb+/)
 : _Q for Mortals_, Chapter 14 by Jeffry A. Borror.

-“Roughly speaking, kdb+ is what happens when q tables are persisted and then mapped back into memory for operations.”
+    > Roughly speaking, kdb+ is what happens when q tables are persisted and then mapped back into memory for operations.

 ## <i class="fa fa-book"></i> Books